GuruCharan94/gurucharan94.github.io/_posts/2020-06-01-newsletter-issue-0.md

 excerpt: "This is Issue #0 of The Compiled Bytes.
 This issue covers all the important updates from build that you cannot miss like .NET 5, C# 9, The Terminal and Azure Static Web Apps"
 ---

-The [Curated Bytes](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things I read**.
+The [Compiled Bytes](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things I read**.

 This is Issue #0 of The Compiled Bytes.
 This issue covers all the important updates from Microsoft Build that you cannot miss. .NET 5, C# 9, The Terminal and Azure Static Web Apps.